George T. Drost

 A.B. from Augustana College in 1969

 University of Illinois, School of Law 1969-70

 George worked for three years as an attorney for the Internal Revenue Service of the United States Treasury Department and Estate and Gift Tax Examiner.
 He then held a corporate counsel position before he founded his firm in 1987.
 George served as Chair of the Arlington Heights Plan Commission and as Chair of the Comprehensive Planning Committee for the Village.
 He serves as Adjunct Professor at University of Illinois at Chicago Law School, Formerly known as The John Marshall Law School, and received the Adjunct Teaching Award in 2014; he served as Director at CoVest Banc (1987-2003); and served as Honorary Consul of the Czech Republic for Illinois, Indiana, and Wisconsin (2001-2006).
 He served as President of World Chicago from 2012-2013, a citizen’s hosting and international relations organization.

 Leadership & Honors

-- National Czech and Slovak Museum and Library, Cedar Rapids, IA, Chair
+- National Czech and Slovak Museum and Library, Cedar Rapids, IA

 - Uhlich Children’s Advantage Network (“UCAN’)